 A Journey Into A Fan’s Imagination: Journey to the Centre of the TARDIS in Perspective

-Guest contributor Connor Johnson takes another look at Steve Thompson’s Series 7 episode.
+Guest contributor Connor Johnston takes another look at Steve Thompson’s Series 7 episode.

 We met writer Steve Thompson for the second series in a row with Series 7, only to discover that he was to tackle a taboo subject amongst Doctor Who writers.
 A risk that if it did not pay off, not only had the potential to ruin his Who career, but also to spark hate into the hearts of Whovians everywhere.
 To see more TARDIS then ever before!
 To explore the most iconic part of the show!
 Doctors and companions come and go, but the TARDIS remains always.
 The TARDIS is the backbone of Doctor Who.
 Thompson’s task was to journey into the imaginations of fans, and bring back a solid script with excitement, adventure and TARDIS-y goodness!
 We met this idea with anticipation and joy… but we were always cautious.
 This episode needed to have a solid storyline, not just be a fanfest of rooms.
 Was Steve Thompson the man to take on this challenge?
 Did his risks pay off?
 Did he deliver the episode of our dreams that carried such high expectations?
 Most definitely!
 Thompson produced a script that embodied emotion, mystery, relationships, character growth, adventure and amazing visuals that will sit in the memory of fans for eons to come.
 This is Journey to the Centre of the TARDIS in Perspective.

 “Don’t get into a spaceship with a mad man, didn’t anyone ever teach you that?”